MaroIsLife/cub3D/README.md

 Just like B.J.
 Blazkowicz in Wolfenstein 3D, you have infiltrated a nazi stronghold.

-You got what you needed, but you won't get out unnoticed.
-You're gonna have to fight your way out !

-You should be able to survive if you get to the third floor, and kill everyone there.
-Good luck !

 <p align="center">
   <img src="https://i.imgur.com/ll5P9RN.png" width="60%" />
 </p>